ausybenelux/drupical/README.md

 ### Managing your database

-You can easily manage your database using the included [Adminer DB manager](http://adminer.tools.drupical.local/).

 If you prefer a native app like SequelPro follow these instructions:

 - In the vagrant dir, run `vagrant ssh-config`